dellius-alexander/tensorflow/README.md

 ## 1. Download and Install Anaconda

+***Note: Installation instruction can be found at [Anaconda Docs](https://docs.anaconda.com/anaconda/install/linux/)***

-The below script block will handle installing and setting up Anaconda.<br/>
+The below script block will handle installing and setting up Anaconda.

 You can place it in file and at the terminal type `sudo bash conda.sh`

 ```bash